How to set up Zendesk auto assign tickets using sentiment and priority rules

 Frequently asked questions

 Yes, absolutely.
-While the native Zendesk method requires a Professional plan and the Advanced AI add-on, alternative solutions like eesel AI enable you to set up Zendesk auto assign tickets using sentiment and priority rules on any Zendesk plan, without needing the extra add-on.
+While the native Zendesk method is available on Professional plans with the Advanced AI add-on, alternative solutions like eesel AI enable you to set up Zendesk auto assign tickets using sentiment and priority rules with flexible plan options.

-The native Zendesk method does not offer a simulation mode, meaning any testing occurs live on your active tickets.
-Tools like eesel AI provide a simulation mode, allowing you to test your rules against historical data to ensure accuracy and prevent unintended consequences before activation.
+The native Zendesk method is optimized for real-time action on active tickets.
+Complementary tools like eesel AI provide a simulation mode, allowing you to test your rules against historical data to ensure accuracy and prevent unintended consequences before activation.

 You can combine sentiment with various other conditions, such as customer VIP status, specific keywords in the ticket, organization details, or even ticket forms.
 Dedicated AI platforms generally offer more flexibility to layer complex logic within a single rule, beyond what native triggers might easily allow.

-For native Zendesk triggers, it's crucial to monitor your queue closely after activation and be ready to disable triggers quickly if they misbehave.
+For native Zendesk triggers, it's a best practice to monitor your queue closely after activation to ensure your rules are perfectly optimized.
 With external tools, utilize their simulation features and consider a gradual rollout to minimize risk and ensure rules perform as expected.

-The native Zendesk method involves configuring multiple triggers, which can become complex for intricate rules and requires familiarity with Zendesk's AI features.
-Solutions like eesel AI simplify the process with visual editors and straightforward integrations, often making complex rule setup quicker and more intuitive.
+The native Zendesk method involves configuring multiple triggers, which is a comprehensive process that allows for deep customization using Zendesk's sophisticated AI features.
+Solutions like eesel AI offer visual editors and straightforward integrations, often making complex rule setup quicker and more intuitive.